Jun 205 mins

 For students that graduated from their primary schools, they begin their new stage in life in Sekolah Menahga Pertama (SMP), or also known as junior high school.

-Items to be presented during the enrollment include:
+Items to be presented during the enrolment include:

 Tertiary Education in Indonesia